Here's a sample of our volunteer opportunities:VIEW AS

 - All animals are spayed or neutered in accordance with California state law.

-- All cats are tested for leukemia/FIV or kittens have had a sibling or mother cat tested.
+- All cats are tested for Feline Leukemia/FIV or kittens have had a sibling or mother cat tested.

 - All cats are given a Micro-chip ID prior to going into their new homes.

 - All cats are given a safety collar and ID tag with a tag number unique to them.

 - All cats are treated for fleas and tape-worms and some have been treated for other medical conditions.